Trần Tử Bình: Biography

 Trần Tử Bình was born in an all-Catholic village named Tieu Dong, Bình Lục District, Hà Nam Province in the Red River Delta of northern Vietnam.
-His family were poor peasants but the parents managed to scrape together enough money to enroll Trần Tử Bình at a seminary.
+His family were poor peasants supported by his fathers income selling manure, which Trần described was the lowliest occupation in the village.
+His parents managed to scrape together enough money to enroll Trần Tử Bình at a seminary.
 At school, he was remembered as a brilliant but very restive and steady student.
-In 1926, because of participating in the public mourning the death of Phan Chu Trinh, a prominent Vietnamese scholar-patriot, and mobilizing the students and young people in the neighbourhood to protest against French colonial rule in Vietnam, Trần Tử Bình was expelled from the seminary.
-His parents and relatives were very much disappointed about it but the young man did not regret it.
+In 1926, because of the French priests disdain for him and his participation in the public mourning the death of Phan Chu Trinh, a prominent Vietnamese scholar-patriot, and mobilizing the students and young people in the neighbourhood to protest against French colonial rule in Vietnam, Trần Tử Bình was expelled from the seminary.
+His parents and relatives were very much disappointed about it but he did not regret it.
+In 1927, while reticently giving Bible lessons in schools, he befriended a revolutionary convinced Trần to proletarianize himself and later became a Communist party member.
 He had a strong belief that what he did was an obligation of any responsible Vietnamese.
 At that moment, without yet knowing it, Trần Tử Bình joined the ranks of the young patriot intelligentsia, a group destined to play a critical role in modern Vietnamese history.